MrMicrowaveOven/AlgorithmsCurriculum/README.md

   * Finish all reviews by 3pm, so you should start right after lunch.

 SF only:
 * Get to the office by 9am every day.
 We will be taking roll.
+If you will be absent or late for any reason, email your career coach to let them know.
 * Join the #hunters channel in Slack.
 Alumni post job openings and networking opportunities there.
   * Press CMD+K and typing "hunters" on Slack
   * Or use this link: https://app-academy.slack.com/messages/hunters